saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 Personal vehicles represent 79.7% of the vehicle volume across the 10 years followed by trucks at 8.8%.
 For Canada, the use of personal vehicles increased from 2009 to 2013 and then has declined ever since.
 For Mexico, the use of vehicles declined from 2009 to 2012 and has increased ever since.

-# *Question 7: Which months are the busiest on US borders?*
+# *Question 7: Which months are the busiest at the US borders?*

 For this question, the following graphs were used: a vertical stacked graph, bar graphs and a pie chart.